 Keep in mind that sleeping disorders also translate to a lack of sleep.
 Not getting enough rest can worsen stress, and as mentioned, stress can lead to back tension, creating a problematic cycle.

-Yes, your mattress can cause back pain.
+Your mattress can cause back pain as well.
 Problems often arise when a bed doesn’t promote proper spinal alignment, which refers to the spine’s natural, “neutral” curvature.

 A mattress that’s too soft or too firm to allow for this alignment can give rise to pain or exacerbate symptoms that were already present.
 So, while those with chronic back pain might think they have a rocky relationship with sleep, the real issue might be their habits or their mattress.